DATE: Wednesday, April 5, 2017

 For more information about the disposal of prescription drugs or about the October 22 Take Back Day event, please call at 201-592-3786 (Evidence Bureau).

-During the week starting on Sunday April 6, 2014; the Fort Lee Police Department will be conducting a Cops in the Crosswalk program utilizing a decoy officer in plain clothes crossing the street.
+Around the Halloween holiday in order to promote safety for our children; the Fort Lee Police Department will be conducting a Cops in the Crosswalk program utilizing a decoy officer crossing the street.
 The goal of this program is to gain compliance from the motoring public to ensure the safety of pedestrians crossing the street.

 The Fort Lee Police Department participating in the Chief for a Day program: Chief Julia Traiger, Chief Bendul and Bergen County Sheriff Saudino.